angular/in-memory-web-api/README.md

 # Angular in-memory-web-api
 [![Build Status][travis-badge]][travis-badge-url]

-An in-memory web api for Angular demos and tests.
+An in-memory web api for Angular demos and tests that emulates CRUD operations over a RESTy API.

-It intercepts Angular `Http` requests that would otherwise go to the remote server via the Angular `XHRBackend` service
+It intercepts Angular `Http` and `HttpClient` requests that would otherwise go to the remote server and redirects them to an in-memory data store that you control.

+## Use cases

+* Demo apps that need to simulate CRUD data persistence operations without a real server.
+You won't have to build and start a test server.

+* Whip up prototypes and proofs of concept.

+* Share examples with the community in a web coding environment such as Plunker or CodePen.
+Create Angular issues and StackOverflow answers supported by live code.

+* Simulate operations against data collections that aren't yet implemented on your dev/test server.
+You can pass requests thru to the dev/test server for collections that are supported.

+* Write unit test apps that read and write data.
+Avoid the hassle of intercepting multiple http calls and manufacturing sequences of responses.
+The in-memory data store resets for each test so there is no cross-test data pollution.

+* End-to-end tests.
+If you can toggle the app into test mode using the in-mem web api, you won't disturb the real database.
+This can be especially useful for CI (continuous integration) builds.

 >**LIMITATIONS**
 >